 - Determine your customers’ responses to your products and services.

-- Determine the group of customers that will bring a high profit to your company.
+- Determine the customers that will bring a high profit to your company.

 - By recognizing people who have shopped before you, you can determine which customer audience your products and services cater to.